Last Updated on November 14, 2022

-In this article, we will find out why is it so easy for all of us to get influenced by negative things, behaviours, actions swiftly than positive ones.
+In this article, we will find out why is it so easy for all of us to get influenced by bad habits, behaviors, and actions more swiftly than positive ones.

 Why Do People Form Bad Habits Easily?

-The pleasure we get after indulging in negative actions we tend to do it more and gets attached to it.
+The pleasure we get after indulging in negative actions we tend to do it more and get attached to it.

 There might also be a chance that our minds focus more on the negatives than the positives.
 Only one negative comment is enough to flush hundreds of positive comments.